SkanderHatira/biseps_workflow/README.md

 After successful execution, you can create a self-contained interactive `.html` report with all results via:

     snakemake --report report.html

-This report can, e.g., be forwarded to your collaborators.
-An example (using some trivial test data) can be seen [here](https://cdn.rawgit.com/snakemake-workflows/rna-seq-kallisto-sleuth/master/.test/report.html).

 ## Testing